-The president’s visit to Texas continues to distract from the real crisis taking place.
+The president’s threat to cut off aid to Central America continues to distract from the real crisis taking place.

-The truth is the urgent humanitarian needs at the border have been exacerbated by his administration’s very own policies: the separation of children from their parents; the detention of migrant families; measures to slow down and prevent asylum-seekers from making their claims; and the failure to address the root causes of migration from Central America.
+The truth is the urgent humanitarian needs at the border have been exacerbated by his administration’s very own policies: the separation of children from their parents; the detention of migrant families; as well as measures to slow down and prevent asylum-seekers from making their claims.

 So what’s the real crisis?
 Thousands of Central Americans every year are forced to leave their homes because of violence, criminal gangs, instability, poverty, and economic hardship.
 And the US has only made the situation worse, exploiting the pain of victims of violence to demonize these families instead of taking a hard look at why they flee in the first place.